Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 [Assistant Professor of Psychiatry & the Behavioral Sciences (Medical Behaviorologist) (1963-2019)](https://usc.academia.edu/HenrySlucki)

-Board Of Directors of Judge Rotenberg Center (2004-Current)
+Board of Directors of Judge Rotenberg Center (2004-Current)

 [Board Of Directors of the California Institute for Yiddish Culture & Language](https://yiddishinstitute.org/mission-statement)